sarah-antillia/ImageMask-Dataset-OCDC/README.md

 <br>

 <h3>2.
 Download OCDC dataset </h3>
-If you would like to generate your own dataset, please download the original one from the following <a href="https://data.mendeley.com/datasets/9bsc36jyrt/1">
+If you would like to generate your own dataset by yourself, please download the original one from the following <a href="https://data.mendeley.com/datasets/9bsc36jyrt/1">
 Mendeley Data<br>
 H&E-stained oral squamous cell carcinoma histological images dataset</a>.<br>